Skip to main content

 July

-2. Many colleges will now “superscore” your exams, taking the highest score from each section and creating a new, more favorable composite score.
-The ACT even provides superscore information on its score reports.
-Taking multiple tests will give you the chance to improve on sections that might not have gone as well as others.
-(For example, if you get a low math score on your first test, you can work more on math in preparation for a future exam in hopes of raising your superscore.)
+3. Many colleges will now “superscore” exams, taking the highest score from each section and creating a new, more favorable composite score.
+The ACT even shows superscores on its score reports.
+Taking multiple tests gives students the chance to improve on sections that might not have gone as well as others.
+(For example, if a student gets a low Math score on their first test, they can work more on math in preparation for a future exam in hopes of raising their superscore.)

 Conclusion

-There are many ways you can prepare for the ACT.
-We have found that starting early with a diagnostic exam tends to result in the most improvement among our students; it gives us enough time to work on the sections where students need the most help and gives students more opportunities to improve on official exams.
-But even if you’re a current junior, it’s definitely not too late to sign up; there are several exams in the spring!
-So please reach out to us if you have any questions about how best to begin ACT prep.
+There are many ways students can prepare for the ACT.
+We have found that starting early with a diagnostic exam tends to result in the most growth among our students; it gives us enough time to work on the sections where students need the most help and gives students more opportunities to improve on official exams.